-Experian is the trickiest bureau to deal with, because you don’t have any account to log into.
+Experian is the trickiest to deal with, because the credit bureau was the last to add the ability to create an account.
 This step-by-step guide of how to unfreeze your credit at Experian aims to cover the many details that may slow down a freeze request.

 1. Login to your Account

 Follow this link to login to your Experian account: https://www.experian.com/help/login.html